Dronecode/camera-manager-docs/en/guide/extending.md

 ```

 Method build_streams should be implemented to create the desired streams.
-This method is called by `StreamManager` and `Streams` created by it are kept during the execution of Camera-Streaming-Daemon to be used when publishing avahi services and when creating the *gstreamer* pipeline to stream the video.
+This method is called by `StreamManager` and `Streams` created by it are kept during the execution of *Camera Manager* to be used when publishing the Avahi services and when creating the *gstreamer* pipeline to stream the video.

 ```cpp
 std::vector<Stream *> StreamBuilderCustom::build_streams()